S86 (Berlin)

 The S86 was a line number used by the Berlin S-Bahn.

-A Line with many Routes
+Service history

 This line number has been associated with four different routes during the last fifteen years.

+The first version of the S86 was created on 2 June 1991, replacing the Brown route of the East Berlin S-Bahn between Buch and Warschauer Straße (via the eastern part of the Ringbahn).

-In June 1991, the line commenced service between Warschauer Straße and Buch.
-The line was altered in May 1993 to run between Pankow and Hauptbahnhof (now Ostbahnhof).
-The line was completed removed in May 1994.
+The line was altered in May 1993 to run between Pankow and Hauptbahnhof (now Ostbahnhof), before being abolished in May 1994.

 The line re-appeared as a night-time shuttle between Hermannstraße and Spindlersfeld in December 1999 before being removed again in June 2002.
 The line was re-introduced temporarily during construction works between September 2005 and May 2006.

+Currently there are plans to again re-introduce the line as a permanent addition between Buch and Grünau replacing the S26 and S85, which will only happen if the S85 starts service towards the Central Station (Berlin Hauptbahnhof).

 Warschauer Straße to Buch

 This service ran for two years and provided an increased daytime service between Warschauer Straße and Buch.
 The line was extensively altered in May 1993 which effectively removed most of this service.
 The station listing below provides an overview of what the line looked like.
 The possible travel connections are correct for the period of operation and do not reflect the current travel connections for these stations.